TRACKING: First of two severe weather chances tonight

 The Mississippi River continues to fall.
 CLICK HERE for the latest river levels.

-Tonight: Strong to severe storms are possible from about 8 PM until 2 AM for much of the area.
-Large hail is the biggest threat, followed closely by damaging wind gusts.
-Tornadoes are a possibility as well.
+Tonight: Storm chances are falling, with only a few stray storms possible.
+There is a chance they may be strong to severe, but they are not as high as they were earlier today.
 After the storms move out at 2 AM, skies are partly cloudy, and winds shift to the northwest at 5-15 mph.
 Lows are in the upper 50s and low 60s.

 Sunday: Skies are partly cloudy for much of the day with high temperatures in the upper 70s in the north to the low to mid 80s to the south.
 Winds are out of the southeast at 5-15 mph.
 Storms start to develop late afternoon and early evening, where they have the chance to be strong to severe.